 What is an MRI scan?

-An MRI scanner uses strong magnetic fields and radio waves to generate signals from the body.
-These are picked up by a radio antenna and processed by a computer to create pictures of the soft tissue inside of your body.
+When you have an MRI, you usually lie on a table that slides through a tunnel in the middle of the MRI scanner.
+The scanner uses strong magnetic fields and radio waves to generate signals from the body.
+These are picked up by a radio antenna and processed by a computer to create detailed pictures.

 When is an MRI scan used?